DIY Floating Shelves

 - One 1×4 board to your desired shelf length (this will become the front of the shelf)

-Once our boards were cut, we angled our table saw to a 45-degree angle and mitered the edges of our boards.
+Once our boards were cut, we angled our table saw to a 45-degree angle and mitered the edges of our boards, as you see in the photo above.
 This isn’t a vital step, but it will create a much more finished look in the end!
-If you choose to do this, you’ll miter all four sides of the front 1×4 piece, and 3 sides of the top, bottom, and sides (since one side will need to be flush against the wall).
-You can see what one of the top pieces looked like after being mitered in the photo above.
+If you choose to do this, you’ll miter:

 Assembling the Floating Shelves